ua-gist-604b-f23/postgis-osm-load/README.md

 Read about the OSM Data Model at [https://labs.mapbox.com/mapping/osm-data-model/](https://labs.mapbox.com/mapping/osm-data-model/).
 OSM Treats the world as vectors, specifically using the terminology `nodes`, `ways`, and `relations`.
 It does not map perfectly to the `points`, `lines`, and `polygons` models that you are used to.
 The model is also somewhat loosely defined and classes of entities such as roads are separated logically into different groups.
 Instead, they are represented by special attributes.
 Translating these entities to spatial layers requires a bit of work.

-### Download OpenStreetMap Hawaii data
+### Download OpenStreetMap Arizona data

-Download the Hawaii _shapefile_ (not the pbf file) for OpenStreetMap from [http://download.geofabrik.de/north-america/us/hawaii.html](http://download.geofabrik.de/north-america/us/hawaii.html).
-It will be named `hawaii-latest-free.shp.zip`.
+Download the Arizona _shapefile_ (not the pbf file) for OpenStreetMap from [http://download.geofabrik.de/north-america/us/arizona.html](http://download.geofabrik.de/north-america/us/arizona.html).
+It will be named `arizona-latest-free.shp.zip`.

 Unzip and take note of the projection: